 You must properly cite all source material you include in your posts and provides links to resources that are available online.
 The HMS CME Online team reserves the right to remove material from your post that is not protected under Fair Use.

 A wide range of posts on health care and medical advancements are acceptable, but here are some suggestions.
 Posts may:

-HMS CME Online is offering credentialed health professionals $150 for an accepted guest post, or $500 for three accepted guest posts delivered within two-months’ time.
+HMS CME Online is offering credentialed health professionals $200 for an accepted guest post.